safe-sky/atlas-standalone/README.md

 ## Prerequisites

 1. A license file.
-You need to get a valid license file from Safe Sky, and then place it as `data/atlas/license.pem` in this directory.
+A demo license is included; for any other usage you need to get a valid license file from Safe Sky, and then place it as `data/atlas/license.pem` in this directory.
 Contact `support@safe-sky.net`.

 2. Docker & Docker Compose.
 The Docker parts are wrapped in a compose file,